-Non-compliance with covenants, including a failure to make any payment when due, under our 2014 Credit Facilities, Silo Floor Plan Facilities, operating lease agreements, mortgage notes, 5.0% Notes and 7.0% Notes (collectively, our "Significant Debt Agreements") could result in a default and an acceleration of our repayment obligation under our 2014 Credit Facilities.
-A default under our 2014 Credit Facilities would constitute a default under our Silo Floor Plan Facilities and could entitle these lenders to accelerate our repayment obligations under one or more of the floor plan facilities.
-Certain defaults under our 2014 Credit Facilities and one or more Silo Floor Plan Facilities, or certain other debt obligations would not result in a default under our 5.0% Notes or 7.0% Notes unless our repayment obligations under the 2014 Credit Facilities and/or one or more of the Silo Floor Plan Facilities or such other debt obligations were accelerated.
+Non-compliance with covenants, including a failure to make any payment when due, under our 2016 Credit Facilities, Silo Floor Plan Facilities, operating lease agreements, mortgage notes, 5.0% Notes and 7.0% Notes (collectively, our "Significant Debt Agreements") could result in a default and an acceleration of our repayment obligation under our 2016 Credit Facilities.
+A default under our 2016 Credit Facilities would constitute a default under our Silo Floor Plan Facilities and could entitle these lenders to accelerate our repayment obligations under one or more of the floor plan facilities.
+Certain default under the 5.0% Notes or the 7.0% Notes unless our repayment obligations under the 2016 Credit Facilities and/or one or more of the Silo Floor Plan Facilities or such other debt obligations were accelerated.
 An acceleration of our repayment obligation under any of our Significant Debt Agreements could result in an acceleration of our repayment obligations under our other Significant Debt Agreements.
 The failure to repay principal amounts of the Significant Debt Agreements when due would create cross-default situations related to other indebtedness.
-The 2014 Credit Facilities include the following financial covenants:
+The 2016 Credit Facilities include the following financial covenants:

-· · · Covenant · · · ·

-Minimum Consolidated Liquidity Ratio Minimum Consolidated Fixed Charge Coverage Ratio Maximum Consolidated Total Lease Adjusted Leverage Ratio
+Minimum Consolidated Liquidity Ratio Covenant Minimum Consolidated Fixed Charge Coverage Ratio Maximum Consolidated Total Lease Adjusted Leverage Ratio

-Required ratio 1.05 1.19 1.20 1.78 5.50 4.08
+Required ratio 1.05 1.20 5.75

-December 31, 2013 actual 1.19 1.70 4.08
+December 31, 2016 actual 1.17 1.92 4.08

 In addition, many of our facility leases are governed by a guarantee agreement between the landlord and us that contains financial and operating covenants.
-The financial covenants are identical to those under the 2014 Credit Facilities with the exception of one financial covenant related to the ratio of EBTDAR to rent (as such term is defined in the guarantee agreement) with a required ratio of no less than 1.50 to 1.00.
-As of December 31, 2015, the ratio was 3.81 to 1.00.
+The financial covenants are identical to those under the 2016 Credit Facilities with the exception of one financial covenant related to the ratio of EBTDAR to rent (as such term is defined in the guarantee agreement) with a required ratio of no less than 1.50 to 1.00.
+As of December 31, 2016, the ratio was 4.01 to 1.00.